 I have even produced my

-But now it’s time to take a look at how you can get rapid Project Management results, using my top ten tools.
+So, we are going to take a look at how you can get rapid Project Management results, using my top ten tools.

-Please note that this is not about Project Management software.
-Many of the Project Management tools I am going to talk about are available as part of different software tools, but I am not aware of any piece of software that does all of them.
-This seems a shame, and I shall be looking at Project Management software some time in the future.
+Many of the Project Management tools I am going to talk about are available as a part of different software tools.
+But I am not aware of any piece of software that does all of them.
+This seems a shame, and I shall be looking at Project Management software sometime in the future.

-Each of these tools represents a simple idea.
-It solves a simple Project Management problem and provides a simple model to help you understand and control one aspect of your project.
+Each one solves a simple Project Management problem and provides a simple model to help you understand and control one aspect of your project.
 Using each tool on its own will improve your Project Management results.
-Introducing this full set of tools and using them properly can create a step change improvement in your Project Management Results, for any organization or any Project Manager.
+Introducing this full set of tools and using them properly can create a step-change improvement in your Project Management Results, for any organization or any Project Manager.

-Also known as the Iron Triangle, Triple Constraint, or Triangle of Balance, the Time-Cost-Quality Triangle is the best way to understand your client’s priorities.
+It’s also known as the Iron Triangle, Triple Constraint, or Triangle of Balance.
+The Time-Cost-Quality Triangle is the best way to understand your sponsor’s, boss’s, or client’s priorities.
 Use this tool when you need to be clear what matters most to your client.
-This way, you can be sure to protect the right things (time, cost or quality) when the unexpected happens.
+This way, you can be sure to protect the right things (time, cost, or quality) when the unexpected happens.
 The Time-Cost-Quality Triangle will make your choices clear.
-It is therefore the tool of choice for a rational discussion about priorities, with your client.
-It is especially valuable when you understand that the T-C-Q Triangle actually has four corners, as I make clear in our training videos!Time-Cost-Quality Triangle makes your choices clear.
-It's the tool for rational discussion about #project priorities Click To Tweet
+It is, therefore, the tool of choice for a rational discussion about priorities, with your client.
+It is especially valuable when you understand that the T-C-Q Triangle actually has four corners, as I make clear in our training videos!

-Do you find yourself getting part-way through your projects, and still being unsure what precisely your project is about.
-Use a Project Definition Document as the means to crystalize precisely what your client wants.
+Do you find yourself getting part-way through your projects, and still being unsure what exactly your project is about?
+Use a Project Definition Document as the means to crystallize precisely what your client wants.
 And crucially, use it as a tool to get a formal sign-off from your client, so that you can move into planning your project with confidence.
 This early part of your project is what will establish the foundation for the Project Management results you will get.